KKU89/port-scan-detector/README.md

 This project is for educational and ethical use only.
 Only run it on systems or networks where you have permission.
+This tool should be used only for authorized security testing purposes.

 ---